Chart Color Schemes

 Educational outcomes in Kariong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Kariong's five schools have a combined enrollment of 1,933 students as of the latest count.
+Kariong's five schools have a combined enrollment of 1,933 students.
 The educational mix includes one primary school, three secondary schools, and one K-12 school.
-As an education hub with 29.8 school places per 100 residents, Kariong attracts students from nearby communities, surpassing the regional average of 15.9.
+The area serves as an education hub with 29.8 school places per 100 residents, above the regional average of 15.9, attracting students from nearby communities.

 Frequently Asked Questions - Education